imq-open/pxt-qbuild/doc/Get_Started.md

 Here, when connection is established between Q:build and Build HAT, the current value of (data item 0 of) Mode 0 is displayed on the LED display.
 When the connection is lost, a sleepy face is displayed.

-By default, the Q:build device has 1 Mode, which has 1 data item of type int8.
+By default, the Q:build device has 1 mode, which has 1 data item of type int8.

 The next step is to decrement or increment the value of Mode 0 when buttons A and B are pressed (and display the updated value on the display):